rancher/elemental-docs/docs/inventory-management.md

 ### MachineRegistration

-`MachineRegistration` holds information on how to install and configure all connected Elemental Teal machines.
+`MachineRegistration` holds information on how to install, reset, and configure all connected Elemental Teal machines.

 It's possible to update the `spec.machineInventoryLabels` and `spec.machineInventoryAnnotations` and this will be applied to all registered machines.
 By default, Elemental Teal machines will attempt a registration update every 24 hours to update labels and annotations.